Dina Reviews: The Disney Animated Canon

 • The Fox and the Hound (1981)

 Well, I didn’t fall asleep watching this one, but it’s not all that interesting either.
 I do like the attempt at nuance in the friendship between Todd and Copper, but somehow the movie never really engages.
+Can’t really think of much to say here either.

 • The Black Cauldron (1985)